 The blood that flows through the umbilical cord and placenta has remarkable medical potential.
 It can be stored for years, and the stem cells it contains have applications in medical treatment, genetic testing, and scientific research.
-In particular, during a high risk pregnancy, which is often caused by a hereditary condition, banked cord blood can be vital to the health or survival of both mother and child.
+In particular, during a high risk pregnancy, which is often caused by a hereditary condition, banked cord blood can be vital to the health of both mother and child.

 What’s a High Risk Pregnancy?